agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 1a.
 Default Search Paths
 ++++++++++++++++++++++++

-If config file paths have not passed in through any of the methods below, 1b. through 1d., then the Open Data Cube checks the following paths in order, with the first readable file found being read:
+If no config file paths have been specified through any of the methods below (1b. through 1d.), the Open Data Cube will search for the following paths in order and use the first readable file it finds:

 1. :file:`./datacube.conf`    (in the current working directory)
 2. :file:`~/.datacube.conf`   (in the user's home directory)